Implementing retry logic for stuck ISM transitions

 continue

-stuck_indices = [
+stuck = [

-idx for idx, details in explain_resp.items()
+idx for idx, d in explain.items()

-if isinstance(details, dict)
+if isinstance(d, dict)

-and (details.get("step", {}).get("status") == "failed"
+and (d.get("step", {}).get("status") == "failed" or d.get("action", {}).get("failed"))

 ]

-if not stuck_indices:
+if not stuck:

-logger.info("No stuck transitions detected.
+logger.info("No stuck transitions remain.
 Exiting retry loop.")

 break

-for idx in stuck_indices:
+for idx in stuck:

 try: